cottonrip/shelter-installer/README.md

 3) uninstall
     - self-explanatory lol

-you need to run the script as root because normal user doesnt have access to discords folder.
+you need to run the script as root because normal user doesn't have access to discords folder.

 ⚠️ i am NOT RESPONSIBLE for any harm caused to your system or for getting you banned from discord (client modifications are against discords ToS) ⚠️